 12. Will I get deported?

 Most traffic violations are not deportable offenses.
 But in these uncertain political times, non-citizens charged with any offense are strongly advised to hire private counsel to handle their case.
-Learn more about the criminal defense of immigrants in Nevada.

 Fight the charge.
 In most cases, the prosecutor is willing to lower a traffic ticket to a non-moving violation.
-And this way, the defendant receives no demerit points and comes out with a cleaner criminal record.
+And this way, the defendant receives no demerit points and comes out with a cleaner driving record.

 14. Can I go to trial?